Low-Level Radioactive Waste Disposal (Site-Specific Analysis Rulemaking)

 - A compatibility category for the elements of the revised rule that establish the requirements for site-specific performance assessments and the development of the site-specific WAC that ensures alignment between the States and Federal government on safety fundamentals, while providing the States with the flexibility to determine how to implement these safety requirements.

 In the January 2012 SRM, the Commission also directed the staff to engage stakeholders and other members of the interested public to discuss and finalize the agency’s approach to address these matters.
-Accordingly, the staff is planning a series of three public meetings in March, May, and July 2012 on proposed revisions to Part 61.
-The first of these public meetings is scheduled for March 2, 2012, in Phoenix, Arizona.
-The NRC staff also encourages the submission of written comments on the matters to be discussed at these meetings.
-Those comments may be submitted to www.regulations.gov.
-Please include Docket ID NRC-2011-0012 in the subject line of your comments.
-After completion of the public outreach campaign, the staff will prepare an amended technical basis document and commence with the rulemaking.
-Changes will also need to be made to the Part 61 companion guidance document to address the new direction.
-The completion date for submittal of a revised rulemaking package to SECY is July 19, 2013.
+Accordingly, the staff planned a series of three public meetings in March, May, and July 2012 on proposed revisions to Part 61.
+The first of these public meetings was scheduled for March 2, 2012, in Phoenix, Arizona.
+The NRC staff also encouraged the submission of written comments on the matters to be discussed at these meetings.
+After completion of the public outreach campaign, the staff will prepared an amended technical basis document and commence with the rulemaking.
+Changes was made to the Part 61 companion guidance document to address the new direction.

 Lastly, the NRC staff has also been engaged in other Part 61-related regulatory development activities.
 Through the course of those interactions, the staff has received comments and suggestions bearing on the current Part 61 rule and potential changes thereto.
 One such initiative was in connection with SECY-10-0165, dated December 27, 2010, concerning the staff’s proposed options for a comprehensive revision of Part 61.
 The staff also intends to seek the public’s views on earlier stakeholder comments received as well as any continuing advocacy for the potential revision to 10 CFR Part 61.
 (See SECY-10-0165)